MiahDrao97/iter_z/README.md

 ### `reverse()`
 Reverses the direction of iteration.
 However, you will likely want to also `reset()` the iterator if you reverse before calling `next()`.
 It's as if the end of a slice where its beginning, and its beginning is the end.
+WARN : The reversed iterator points to the original, so they move together.
+If that is undesired behavior, create a clone and reverse that instead.
 ```zig
 test "reverse" {
     var iter: Iter(u8) = .from(&[_]u8{ 1, 2, 3 });